 Single upload: we upload all 300,000 files to the same Google Drive account, and then we transfer the ownership to the final storage accounts.
 In this case, despite the fact that no final owner owns more than 30,000 files, there is a single “original owner” for all the 300,000 files and this account will become a performance bottleneck as described above.

-We recommend scenario 1 since it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there are no bad surprises or side effects to expect).
+We recommend scenario 1 because it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there are no bad surprises or side effects to expect).

 Scenario 2 is acceptable as long as the largest number of files uploaded by any single user remains reasonably small (thousands).

-Scenario 3 should be strictly avoided since it exceeds the limitations described above.
+Don't use scenario 3 because it exceeds the limitations described above.

 Sharing permission performances